The Kalispel Tribe owns and operates more than a dozen businesses and enterprises in and around the Pend Oreille area.

 Probation Officer:

-Gunnar Watson (509) 447-7172
+Gunnar Watson

 Kalispel Tribe Records Division

 The Kalispel Records Division is a service offered as a result of the Tribe’s use of the FullCourt Case Management System.
 The records are kept separate from the Court’s records but are maintained to the same strict standards and are only accessible by authorized individuals.
-The Records Division was setup at no additional cost to the tribe’s limited resources and provides for a safe secure and neutral place to store your private personal documents so you can be sure that when you need them you can find them.
+The Records Division was set up at no additional cost to the tribe’s limited resources and provides for a safe, secure, and neutral place to store your private personal documents so you can be sure that when you need them, you can find them.

-We scan and preserve community records, including wills and estate documents, deeds, titles, Marriage Certificates and other important documents.
+We scan and preserve community records, including wills and estate documents, deeds, titles, marriage certificates, and other important documents.

 (509) 445-1664